MariaMurad737373/PyGWML/README.md

  - The file "Description_Parameters" explains the details of parameters in each model.
  - The folder "Notebooks" contains three Jupyter Notebooks used for implementing two Housing Price predictions cases and one Climate data modeling case.
  - The folder "Data" contains the Housing dataset1, Housing dataset2 and Climate dataset used for application of GXGB, GWMLP and GWRNN Models respectively.
- - The folder "Test" contains the Python file for the unit test for the PyGML package.
+ - The folder "Test" contains the Python file for the unit test for the Pygwml package.
 The Pytest package is needed to run this file.

 # Installation
 We have published Pygwml as a Python package in PyPI.
 You can directly install it with the command "pip install pygwml".

 # Potential issues and solutions
  - Pygwml requires the pacakge esda as a dependency for computing Moran's Index.
 We recommend users to install esda 2.5, and then Pygwml can be used smoothly with any additional action.
-If you use the latest version of esda 2.6, you will need to install matplotlib manually in order to import PyGML successfully.
+If you use the latest version of esda 2.6, you will need to install matplotlib manually in order to import Pygwml successfully.
  - Libpysal is used specifically for the Incremental Spatial Autocorrelation (ISA) analysis to help find the optimal spatial bandwidth (ISA_op_bw function).  libpysal >= 4.4.0 is needed to be installed for this.

 # Example 1: Implementation GXGB Model